 The remainder of this report is organized as follows: After a brief description of the simulator scheduling algorithms used for DES, PDES and OoO PDES in Section 2, we describe the RISC Compiler and Simulator proof-of-concept prototype in Section 3.
-In Section 4, we then list in detail the SystemC subset that is supported by the current RISC Release V0.5.0 (2018-09-30)1 and finally conclude this report in Section 6.
+In Section 4, we then list in detail the SystemC subset that is supported by the current RISC Release V0.6.0 $(2019-09-30)^1$.
+In Section 5, we describe additional analysis and transformation tools built on top of RISC, and outline the open source distribution of RISC in Section 6.
+We finally conclude this report in Section 7.